Anant/Cassandra.Toolkit/docs/setup/setup.ansible-config-files.md

 After selecting which tools to use, you are ready to configure the `group_vars/all.yml` file for your ansible environment.

-## Step 1.4: Set Config Variables for Your Deployment
+## Step 1.4: Set Config Variables for Your Deployment in group_vars/all.yml
 Having chosen what tools you want to use, you will now need to provide a few variables specific to your Cassandra deployment.
 This is done by filling out the `group_vars/all.yml` file for your ansible environment.
 This file should be located at `./config/ansible/envs/<YOUR_ENV>/group_vars/all.yml`.
 Continuing the example from before, it would be [`./config/ansible/envs/testing/group_vars/all.yml`](./config/ansible/envs/testing/group_vars/all.yml)

 |               |               |